What if you need an old file or case?

 How is this going to affect expedited cases that can be handed to the clerk to be given directly to the judge?

-You will still want to file these electronically, but you can do courtesy paper filings to the court and judges as you currently do.
+You will still want to file these electronically, but you can send courtesy paper filings to the court and judges.

 What about exhibits offered during trial?